What is the PATH Act and How Does it Affect Tax Filers?

 The PATH Act requires that the IRS not release refunds to taxpayers who claimed either Earned Income Tax Credits (EITC) or the Additional Child Tax Credit (ACTC) until February 15 or later.
 For taxpayers not claiming EITC or ACTC credits, refunds will not be delayed.
 After February 15, all refunds — with or without the EITC and ACTC credits — will be processed according to schedule (usually within 21 days).

 The IRS has stated that this delay is necessary to ensure returns are scrutinized to combat identity theft and fraud.
-For 2017, those tax payers who claim the EITC or the ACTC credits, tax refunds will not begin to be mailed or direct deposited until February 21.
+For 2020, those tax payers who claim the EITC or the ACTC credits, tax refunds will not begin to be mailed or direct deposited until the first week of March if you filed your return online.

 The PATH Act also requires that businesses transmit all W-2, W-3, 1099 and 1096 forms no later than January 31.
 Asking businesses to expedite the speed in which they provide these forms, allows the IRS more time to verify the information and combat fraud.